Cats remain Pac-12's last national champion; here's how they were able to win it all

 But the really important factor is not just seeding but the opposition seeding, something that plagued Arizona this year.

-How much would things have been different if Arizona got a No. 4 seed in another region?
+How much would things have been different if Arizona got a No. 4 seed in another region in 1997?

 Luck

-Note: Editor’s note: Today marks the 25th anniversary of Arizona’s 1997 national championship win over Kentucky in men’s basketball.